-This is one of the best very few remaining examples of pre WWII vines and grape growing in Napa Valley – no trellising is used here at all, rather the vines are “head trained” so the vines drape over the center of the plant.
-You won’t see the “wires” that almost all the other area vineyards use in their trellising systems.
+This is one of the best very few remaining examples of pre-WWII vines and grape growing in Napa Valley – no trellising is used here at all, rather the vines are “head trained” so the vines drape over the center of the plant.
+You won’t see the trellising wires that much of the Napa Valley vineyards are now grown on.

-The 2005 Zinfandel is a rich wine and if you let it sit for a while it will really open up both in aromas and on the palate.
+The 2005 Tofanelli Zinfandel is a rich wine and if you let it sit for a while it will really open up both in aromas and on the palate.
 It explodes with fruit flavors yet also retains an elegant side.
 Nice blackberry, black cherry and a characteristic Zin spiciness.
-Just look at the varietals they grow – Charbono, Semillon, Carignane, Grenache, Mondeuse Noir and Cinsault.
+Just look at the diversity of varietals grown here – Charbono, Sémillon, Carignane, Grenache, Mondeuse Noir, Cinsault, Petite Sirah and Zinfandel.
 Yes, this vineyard is in Napa!
-We guarantee you won’t find this type of varietal selection at any other Napa vineyards.
+With the exception of Jarvis Winery’s experimental vineyard, we guarantee you won’t find this type of varietal selection at any other Napa vineyards.

 The 2012 Tofanelli Petite Sirah is shows red with purple tinges in the glass with a pronounced floral quality to the bouquet (violets and dried rose petal).
 This wine delivers a richness of flavor yet is also well balanced with acidity and tannin structure.
 The tannins are not course but certainly noticeable – somewhat dry with lingering notes of red cherry and just a hint of mocha/toffee on the finish.

 Local premium producers recognize Tofanelli’s commitment to quality and purchase fruit including winemakers Thomas Brown and Helen Keplinger.
 Vince maintains a tiny, bonded winery in the back of his home but makes his wine at a nearby winery.